-- Your coverage under TCC or the spouse equity law ends (If you canceled your coverage or did not pay your premium, you cannot convert); - You decided not to receive coverage under TCC or the spouse equity law; or - You are not eligible for coverage under TCC or the spouse equity law.
+- Your coverage under TCC or the spouse equity law ends (If you canceled your coverage or did not pay your premium, you cannot convert); - · You decided not to receive coverage under TCC or the spouse equity law; or - You are not eligible for coverage under TCC or the spouse equity law.

 If you leave Federal or Tribal service, your employing office will notify you of your right to convert.
-You must apply in writing to us within 31 days after you receive this notice.
+You must contact us in writing within 31 days after you receive this notice.
 However, if you are a family member who is losing coverage, the employing or retirement office will not notify you.
-You must apply in writing to us within 31 days after you are no longer eligible for coverage.
+You must contact us in writing within 31 days after you are no longer eligible for coverage.

-Your benefits and rates will differ from those under the FEHB Program; however, you will not have to answer questions about your health, and we will not impose a waiting period or limit your coverage due to pre-existing conditions.
+Your benefits and rates will differ from those under the FEHB Program; however, you will not have to answer questions about your health, and a waiting period will not be imposed your coverage will not be limited due to pre-existing conditions.
+When you contact us we will assist you in obtaining information about health benefits coverage inside or outside the Affordable Care Act's Health Insurance Marketplace in your state.
+For assistance in finding coverage, please contact us at 800-356-2219 or visit our website at www.phs.org.